Sarah Edwards | October 26, 2023

 However, it's often best to find out exactly what the debt collector is seeking from you and why.
 In some cases, the debt collection notice may have been sent to you in error, or it may be for the wrong amount.
 So let's discuss how to handle a debt collection notice from Unifin.

-Unifin is a verified debt collection agency that typically tries to collect unpaid debts related to student loans, health care providers, utilities, telecommunications, and government agencies.
-According to the BBB, Unifin has has hundreds of complaints filed against them over the past three years.
-Even worse, the Consumer Financial Protection Bureau reported dozens of complaints against Unifin in the last ten years.
+Unifin is a debt collection agency that collects unpaid debts related to student loans, health care providers, utilities, telecommunications, and government agencies.

 The complaints against Unifin mainly involve consumers who have indicated the debt that they are being asked to repay doesn't belong to them.
 The complaints also demonstrate that Unifin regularly reports fraudulent debts to the credit reporting agencies, as most of these consumers are victims of identity theft.